 I don’t have pets, but many of you do!
 One of my fabulous readers, Wren from Her Hero, His Lady created a Pet ID Kit based off the ID kit above.
-So, if you have a pet (I do not), you can now download and use her fabulous template!
-Thanks Wren!
+Then, another fantastic reader, Hazel, who is a veternarian added some great items to it.
+So, if you have a pet (I do not), you can now download and use this fabulous template!
+Thanks Wren and Hazel!

 and extra cash / cards